Summary Enabling Digital Transformation for Social Impact+

 “AI/ML is not another technology but a complete different way of doing things”.
 Giri

-The ongoing pandemic has disrupted the world forcing businesses to rethink their strategy, especially in the digital transformation sector.
-Some businesses especially in the US, China, selected European countries including Finland, Sweden, etc. have emerged on the top by implementing a transformative digital strategy to enable social impact by leveraging technology.
+The ongoing pandemic has disrupted the world, forcing businesses to rethink their strategy, especially digital transformation.
+Some companies, especially in the US, China, selected European countries, including Finland, Sweden, etc., have emerged on the top by implementing a transformative digital strategy to enable social impact by leveraging technology.
 The following is an excerpt from my conversation with Giri and not a substitute for the Podcast.
-The read is backed by research with focused data points not found in the podcast elaborating on digital transformation efforts by businesses globally along with informative videos to enunciate the thought process.
-The feature includes a note on Artificial Intelligence, a brief on Blockchain and how it’s impacting the global development sector, Bond-i offering from the World Bank, cloud computing etc. An excellent read for the audience looking to know how emerging technologies are positively disrupting businesses to enable social change and impact within the society.
+The read, backed by research with focused data points not found in the Podcast elaborating on global digital transformation efforts and informative videos to enunciate the thought process.
+The feature includes a note on Artificial Intelligence, a brief on Blockchain and how it’s impacting the global development sector, Bond-i offering from the World Bank, cloud computing, etc. An excellent read for the audience looking to know how emerging technologies are positively disrupting businesses to enable social change and impact society.

 Nishant Malhotra| Founder & CEO | Middle Road OPC Pvt Ltd | The middle Road

-Nishant Q: I begin our conversation by asking Giri how his work is enabling sustainable innovation in the technology sector through work in IoT (Internet of Things), Artificial Intelligence and machine learning at Impacts Hub.
+Nishant Q: I begin our conversation by asking Giri how his work enables sustainable innovation in the technology sector through IoT (Internet of Things), Artificial Intelligence, and machine learning at Impacts Hub.
 The hub is one of the largest accelerators/incubators in India.
 Please do share your work philosophy.
 How are you different from other incubators/ accelerators within this sector?

-Giri: Our philosophy is that an early stage fund and an incubator / accelerator go hand-in-hand.
-At an early stage, the start-up does not just require funds but also mentoring, access to markets, access to talent and simply mingling with other entrepreneurs.
+Giri: Our philosophy is that an early-stage fund and an incubator/accelerator go hand-in-hand.
+At an early stage, the start-up does not just require funds but also mentoring, access to markets, talent, and simply mingling with other entrepreneurs.
 We provide that at our Hub through our ecosystem of mentors, advisors and corporate partners, in addition to our partners and investors in our Fund.
 Being a fund + incubator makes us unique.
-Plus, we are in the Baner area of Pune which is a tech hot-spot.
+Plus, we are in Pune’s Baner area, a tech hot-spot.
 Within slightly more than a year, we have 30 start-ups, 350 techies (AI/ML, IoT, Block-chain), and more than 100 events where Gurus on various topics of interest of start-ups have spoken.

 Nishant Q).
 Ideas to Impacts works on a low-cost Smart-Town Model.
 You have opened Small Town technology centers in tier 3 cities like Rajgurunagar, Satara, etc. Would you like to comment on how you are invigorating the model in non-metro cities?
 What matrix do you use to make sure the quality standards example people skill sets are on par with the best in India?